kapp7/app/_pages/qa.md

 - When you are in TOP100 monthly users ranking

 ### `How to vote?`
-- Tap on Vote tab or any voting widget
+- Tap on the Vote tab or any voting widget
-- Find the idol you want to vote for and tap Vote icon
+- Find the idol you want to vote for and tap the Vote icon
 - Select the number of gems to be converted to votes by sliding the circular indicator in the dialogue box displayed.
 - Confirm your choice by touching the Vote button.
 - After processing a confirmation message will be displayed